kaelzhang/ctrip-apollo/README.md

 #### options.enableFetch

 If `options.enableFetch` is set to `true` (default value is `false`), all namespaces will fetch new configurations on every time period of `options.fetchInterval`

+#### options.skipInitFetchIfCacheFound

+- **`true`** the client tries to read local cache first, if the cache is found, then it will skip the initial fetching.
+- **`false`** the client tries to fetch configuration from config service first, if it fails, it will try to read the local cache

+If neither reading local cache nor fetching from remote comes successful, `await namespace.ready()` will fail.

 ### app.cluster(clusterName?): ApolloCluster